cropsinsilico/yggdrasil/docs/source/advanced/serialization.rst

 ==============

-Message headers are serialized JSON objects with properites that describe the message and can be used to deserialize and validate the message on receipt.
+Message headers are serialized JSON objects with properites that describe the message and can be used to ensure the message is complete on receipt.
 Although each header can contain any information, at a minimum the header must include the following properties: